 Midpen preserves are getting a lot of love these days.
 Our rangers report consistently high visitation as people seek safe, local outdoor spaces for the emotional and physical health benefits that time spent in nature provides.
 To avoid crowding and protect each other and the natural environment, here are tips you should know before you go.

-- Plan ahead before you leave: Check regulations and weather; download a map; pack water, face covering, hand sanitizer and first aid.
+- Plan ahead before you leave: Check regulations and weather; download a map; pack water and first aid.

 - Visit on a weekday: Monday through Thursday are less busy than Fridays and weekends.

 - Arrive early: Arrive before 9 a.m. to enjoy the morning light and maybe spot some wildlife too.
 Preserves open one-half hour before sunrise, though parking areas with gates that aren’t automatic may not open until staff is available to unlock.
 Visitation typically declines in the late afternoon.

 - Make a backup plan: Google Maps show how busy places are: search for a preserve and scroll down to the popular time graph.
 For some of our more popular preserves, this crowd data is provided in real-time.
 Plan accordingly and have a Plan B — one or two alternate locations ready in case your destination is full.